-Our dental team at McDonald Dental uses laser dentistry for many procedures.
+Our dental team at Kevin Nail, DDS Family & Cosmetic Dentistry uses laser dentistry for many procedures.
 We take advantage of advances in medicine that have made dentistry more effective and safer than ever before.
 For patients who have anxiety about drills or other conventional tools of dentistry, laser technology may be a good alternative.

 Originally developed in the 1960s and later widely introduced to the dentistry profession in 1989, “Light Amplification by the Stimulated Emission of Radiation” (LASER) dentistry focuses a powerful, precise beam of light to create heat which is used to manipulate hard or soft tissue in the mouth.
 Lasers for dental work come in two varieties, called “hard” and “soft” lasers.
 These two types utilize different technology and have separate applications.
 We practice soft tissue laser dentistry for both cosmetic and necessary dental work.